RXT0112/RXT0112/.github/README.md

   - Mension `@RXT0112/support` in your issues or relevant merge requests on GitHub
   - Make a new issue in relevant RXT0112 organization (anything relevant is welcomed!)
 3. Sent an email on [zernit-support@rixotstudio.cz](mailto:zernit-support@rixotstudio.cz)

+## License

+This project is designed around a community maintained license that is used to direct a workflow while preserving end-user's freedoms to fix common FSF/GNU/OSS-endorsed license issues (FIXME: Reference the issues) that would allow blockchain implementation and for-profit business plan.

+**NOTICE:** The for-profit business plan is currently being investigated to make it suitable for this project, might be turned in non-profit